Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
-+ Mar, 2022, Our accepted **CVPR 2022** paper "DTFD-MIL: Double-Tier Feature Distillation Multiple Instance Learning for Histopathology Whole Slide Image Classification" was selected as **Oral** presentation!
++ Mar, 2022, Our accepted **CVPR 2022** paper "DTFD-MIL: Double-Tier Feature Distillation Multiple Instance Learning for Histopathology Whole Slide Image Classification" was selected as **Oral** presentation.
 + Mar, 2022, I was invited to be a reviewer for ECCV.
 + Mar, 2022, One co-author paper "DTFD-MIL: Double-Tier Feature Distillation Multiple Instance Learning for Histopathology Whole Slide Image Classification" was accepted by **CVPR 2022 (accept rate: 25.3%, 8161 submissions)**
 + Feb, 2022, I was invitied to be a reviewer for CVPR.